Clastify logo

 Potentiometers and potential dividers

 A potentiometer is a three-terminal variable resistor used as a potential divider, with a sliding contact that selects a fraction of the supply potential difference.
-In this arrangement, it can provide a smoothly adjustable output potential difference, from nearly zero up to nearly the full supply value.
+In this arrangement, it can give a smoothly adjustable output potential difference from nearly zero up to nearly the full supply value.

 Image

 A two-terminal variable resistor in series can control current, but it may not give a wide range of potential difference across a load unless its maximum resistance is much larger than the load resistance.
-If the aim is to supply an adjustable voltage to another part of a circuit, a potentiometer arrangement usually works better.
+A potentiometer is usually the better choice when the aim is to supply an adjustable voltage to another part of a circuit.

-In a sensor circuit, a thermistor or LDR is often placed in series with a fixed resistor.
-The supply potential difference is shared in proportion to resistance.
-So when the sensor resistance changes, the potential difference across the sensor and across the fixed resistor change in predictable opposite ways.
+In a sensor circuit, a thermistor or LDR is often connected in series with a fixed resistor.
+The supply potential difference is shared in proportion to resistance, so as the sensor resistance changes, the potential difference across the sensor and across the fixed resistor change in predictable opposite ways.

 Were those notes helpful?